vibbits/nextflow-jnj/04-configs.md

 ```
 process.container = 'rnaseq:latest'
 ```
 We're referring to a Docker container image that already exists locally on our computer, nl. `rnaseq:latest`.
 It was created by building it from the Dockerfile: `docker build -t rnaseq:latest .`.
 Notice however that all the tools and dependencies necessary during your pipeline, need to be present in this image.
-To run your pipeline script with this Docker container image, use the following command: `nextflow run example.nf -with-docker`.
+To run the pipeline script with this Docker container image, use the following command: `nextflow run example.nf -with-docker`.

-Similarly with a singularity image:
+Ultimately, the parameter `-with-docker` does not need to be defined and it should use the Docker container in the background at all times, for this purpose also use the `docker.enabled = true` option in the config file.
+Another interesting parameter to consider addin to the configuration file is the `docker.runOptions = '-u \$(id -u):\$(id -g)'`.
+This allows us to create files with permissions on user-level instead of the default root-level files.

+Similarly with a singularity image.
+The first time running with Singularity container can be done with `-with-singularity` parameter where the image is downloaded from Dockerhub as well, built on runtime and then stored in a folder `singularity/`.
+Re-using a singularity image is possible with:
 ```
 singularity.cacheDir = "/path/to/singularity"
 ```